Get notified of page updates

 off

-Most colorectal cancer is treated with a combination of one or more of the following treatments:
+Most colorectal cancer is treated with one or more of the following treatments:

 Every treatment has potential risks and side effects.
 Before any new treatment or surgery, make sure your healthcare team tells you about what to expect.